digitalutsc/islandora_web_annotations/docs/testing-annotations-large-image.md

-#Testing large image annotations - OpenSeaDragon Viewer
+#Testing large image annotations - OpenSeaDragon viewer

 ## Known Issues
 * If the user scrolls down on the page and then creates the annotations, then the annotations positions are not vertically alinged properly.